 What is the SVFI?

-Born from a pressing need for greater film opportunities in the San Francisco Bay Area, the Silicon Valley Film Institute (SVFI) is an ambitious proposal poised to establish itself as the leading film institute in Northern California.
-Envisioned as a 501(c)(3) non-profit organization, SVFI will provide vital film services to the broader Bay Area community.
-The institute plans to develop a dedicated campus designed to deliver diverse experiences tailored to individuals of all ages and skill levels.
-Central to its mission, SVFI will educate and inspire through its SMP model.
+Born from a pressing need for greater film opportunities in the San Francisco Bay Area, the Silicon Valley Film Institute (SVFI) is an ambitious proposal set to become the leading film institute in Northern California.
+As a 501(c)(3) nonprofit organization, SVFI will provide vital film education, resources, and programming to the broader Bay Area community.

 Vertigo (1958) Dir.
 Alfred Hitchcock.